andymeneely/project-timber-wolf/rules/RULES.md

 **Escape any time**.
 You may opt to initiate Escape Phase at any time.
 You must still do the Event phase.

-**Always finish the round.** If the Noise tracker or the Event deck reaches the end, finish the round and continue to the Event phase.

 *Tip: Wait to account for noise until the end of Action phase.
 Ask everyone to hold up a finger for the number of noises they incurred - which they can see from the die sitting on the action they took.
 By design, accounting for noise at the beginning or end of the phase makes no strategic difference.*
 {:.tip}